Frank Seddio

-Personal life
+Early life and education

 Seddio was one of six children in a family that lived in Canarsie, then a largely Italian and Jewish neighborhood in Brooklyn.
 His father was a truck driver who left the family when Seddio was 10.
 His mother attempted to raise the family on welfare.
 To assist her, Seddio went into the workforce at age 12 at a local grocery store.

 Seddio is a graduate of Samuel J. Tilden High School, Brooklyn College and St. John's University School of Law.
-He lives and works in southeastern Brooklyn, where he makes annual headlines for an elaborate Christmas light display which is known to attract a large number of spectators, among them high-ranking elected officials such as former New York City Mayor Bill de Blasio.

 Career

-Civil Service
+Civil service

 Prior to elected office, Seddio held several government positions.
 The first as a caretaker in the New York City Housing Authority before he served as a police liaison in the New York City Police Department for the 67th Precinct from October 1967 to May 1980.
 There he was tasked with overseeing the annual West Indian Day Parade in Crown Heights, starting with the inaugural one in 1969.
 Seddio recalled of that parade "Everybody said 'Who’s going to come to Eastern Parkway?
 Are you crazy?'
 And that first year we got 50,000 people, and now it’s the biggest parade in the city of New York."

 From 1980 to 85 he served as district manager for Brooklyn Community Board 18 and later as chairman of the board from 1995 to 1998.
 He also served in the New York City Department of Transportation from 1985 to 1991, when he retired to start a law practice.